MarTechSeries interviews our CEO, Brian Bowman. See the original article on MarTech Series.

-MTS: What martech startups are you watching/keen on right now?
+MTS: What Martech startups are you watching/keen on right now?

 We are not watching particular startups and focus instead on categories.
-In addition, we’re closely watching evolution in Creative Marketplaces.
+In addition, we’re closely watching evolution in Creative Studio.
 Including how they solve the significant challenge of ad fatigue and machine learning.
 Particularly, how it can automate intraday management and automation of today’s user acquisition managers.
 Finally, we’re also watching the quick evolution of Playables & Rewarded videos and how blockchain will impact media buying.

 We provide an end-to-end user acquisition platform for Facebook and Google Advertisers.
 More specifically, we offer three main solutions:

-AI-Powered Ad Automation: Consumer Acquisition developed the AdRules to simplify user acquisition on Facebook and Instagram.
+AI-Powered Ad Automation: Consumer Acquisition developed AdRules to simplify user acquisition on Facebook and Instagram.
 AdRules brings AI automation to advertisers, providing a simple interface that allows them to automate nearly any process for ad management.

 Managed Services: Consumer Acquisition’s team of user acquisition experts manage 100% of the work required to scale efficiently on Facebook and Instagram.
-With a focus on rigorous a/b testing to optimize creative for your mobile game, app or website our designers, editors and account managers work together to reduce your advertising costs.
-Also, we use our proprietary AI-Powered, AdRules ad management platform to manage ads in real time around the clock.
+With a focus on rigorous a/b testing to optimize creative for your mobile game, app, or website our designers, editors and account managers work together to reduce your advertising costs.
+Also, we use our proprietary AI-Powered, AdRules ad management platform to manage ads in real-time around the clock.